k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md

 The clean-up parameters are automatically created in **tdm_general_parameters** by TDM DB creation scripts:

-- The **cleanup_retention_period** defines the number of months of the retention period of Inactive records.
+- The **cleanup_retention_period** defines the number of months of the retention period of inactive records.
 The clean-up process deletes inactive records that are older than the retention period.
 The default period is set to 2 months.

 ### [LUI Separator Parameters](/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md)